System Design Space

 Initial project concept

-Spencer Kimball publishes the early design of a distributed SQL system that later becomes CockroachDB.
+Spencer Kimball publishes the first design sketch for a distributed SQL system that later becomes CockroachDB.

 2015Cockroach Labs